Zambians start voting in elections seen as test of democracy

 Analysts say like previous contests between the two men in 2015 and 2016, this vote will be closely fought.

-Violence flared between supporters of Lungu’s Patriotic Front and Hichilema’s United Party for National Development during a heated campaign period.
+Violence flared between supporters of Lungu’s PF party and Hichilema’s United Party for National Development during a heated campaign period.

 Both Lungu and Hichilema used their final addresses to raise concern over the violence, saying the relative peace once enjoyed in the country is at stake.
 They urged citizens to vote in peace.